 This step requires you to specify how much of each asset in the pair you would like to deposit to this pool initially.
 Taking into account the price range, a commensurate amount of each asset needs to be deposited into the new pool to ensure that it is balanced.

 Type in the amount you would like to deposit on either leg of the currency pair.
 The app will automatically calculate the required deposit amount for the second asset.

 The Tolerance slider becomes relevant when creating a pool with unbalanced amounts of the currencies in the pair, or when adding unbalanced liquidity to an existing pool.
 PowerPools will automatically make spot trades on your behalf to balance out the pool in these events, and setting the tolerance for the pool specifies the maximum slippage you're willing to accept on these spot trades.

 Use the Markup slider to specify the markup percentage that your pool will charge.
 Setting low markup will encourage the pool to pack small orders tightly together.
 You will trade more often but in smaller sizes.
 This favors slow markets.
 Setting high markup will encourage the pool to spread orders further apart but in larger sizes.
 This favors fast markets, but you will make significantly less in slower markets.

 Step 6: Review and Confirm

 You're nearly done.
 Tap on the Review Pool Details button to be taken to a summary screen where you can review the parameters of the pool you're about to create.
 If you want to change anything you can use the back arrow at the top left of the screen to go back to any of the previous steps.
 Once you're satisfied with the parameters, swipe up from the bottom of the screen to confirm.

 Congratulations!
-You’ve set up an active pool and it is earning fees!
+You’ve set up an active pool and it is earning markup!
 You should be able to see the newly created pool appear on your pools overview page.